gtjamesa/.dotfiles/README.md

 usage: bootstrap [OPTIONS]
     --help               Show this message
-    --all                Install all additional programs and aliases --wsl1|--wsl2        Specify that the installation is on WSLv1 or WSLv2 --[no-]composer      Enable/disable Composer installation (and supporting global packages) --[no-]docker        Enable/disable Docker configuration
+    --all                Install all additional programs and aliases --[no-]composer      Enable/disable Composer installation (and supporting global packages) --[no-]docker        Enable/disable Docker configuration
     --[no-]getracker     Enable/disable GE Tracker specific aliases